 It depends on your style of choice, a lace frontal may be more appealing than a closure or vice versa.

-❆ If you like to pull your hair back, then a lace frontal will be best for you.
+❆ If you would like to pull your hair back, then a frontal lace would be best for you.

 ❆ If you simply want to close your installation with a natural-looking scalp, then a lace closure will be the best solution for you.

-❆ For some people, lace closure with virgin hair bundles may be a good choice.
+❆ For some people, a lace closure with bundles may be a good choice.
 You can apply a lace closure to any kind of hair type whether it is scanty, permed, or natural.

 Submit Your comment